 Steroid pills are often recommended to reduce inflammation in sinusitis, but I am disagreement with the use of these drugs for most people.
 I have seen a disturbing trend in people getting worse after taking steroids and it may be due to the fact that steroids have well-documented abilities to fuel fungal growth.
 So if you take a steroid long-term, even in low dosages, the fungus in your paranasal cavity may grow faster and more vigorously.
 We know that in immunocompromised patients, steroids may increase secondary fungal infections.

-For example, natural anti-inflammatories may augment NSAIDs and as such, I think black seed oil (nigella sativa), fish oil (omega-3s), curcumin, ginger, boswellia, cat’s claw and/or garlic capsules.
+For example, natural anti-inflammatories may augment NSAIDs and as such, I think black seed oil (Nigella sativa), fish oil (omega-3s), curcumin, ginger, Boswellia, cat’s claw, and/or garlic capsules.
 The garlic is a fantastic option and one of my favorites because it doubles as an anti-fungal, as well as anti-inflammatory.
 Do any of these natural alternatives to steroids cure SFB?
-No, but they are useful for pain and inflammation and cytokine balance, and in my humble pharmacist opinion, they will not breed more fungal growth in an immunocompromised person, on the contrary.
+No, but they are useful for pain and inflammation and cytokine balance, and in my humble pharmacist’s opinion, they will not breed more fungal growth in an immunocompromised person, on the contrary.